 1) Re-write your own monitor and make it a very simple consecutive or average samples threshold performance monitor.

-2) Override the default monitor – but set the “CPU Queue Length” threshold to “zero” as in the picture below:
+2) Override the default monitor – but set the “CPU Queue Length” threshold to “-1” as in the picture below:

 This will result in the equation ignoring the CPU queue length requirement, and make the monitor consider “% Processor Time” only.
 If you find this is too noisy, you can use the CPU queue length, but use lower value than the default of 15.
 Another thing to keep in mind, this is a PowerShell script based monitor, so if you want to run this VERY frequently (the default is every 15 minutes) then consider replacing it with a less impactful native perfmon based monitor.

-The default monitor has a recovery on it – that will output the top consuming processes to health explorer state change context:
+The default monitor has a Diagnostic task on it – that will output the top consuming processes to health explorer state change context:

 Note – the numbers are not exactly correct – my “ProcessorHog” process was consuming 100% of the CPU…. but this server has 32 cores, so it looks like you need to multiply by the number of cores to understand the ACTUAL utilization consumed by a process.
 This is a typical Windows problem in how windows looks at processes, not a SCOM issue.